hpc-io/pdc/docs/source/core_concepts.rst

 requested by the clients.
 Communication between clients and servers is handled via Mercury RPCs and, when enabled, MPI.
-This architecture supports scalable, asynchronous, and metadata-rich operations that decouple the data model from physical data location.
+This architecture supports scalable, asynchronous, and metadata-rich operations that decouple the data model from the physical data location.

 Data Management and Movement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~